 What is Alycia's background?

+I have been a public school teacher for twenty four years, and I have my masters degree in Health and Consumer Sciences Education.
+I am certified in the state of Massachusetts in career and vocational education.
+I have taught several college and career preparatory and mental health education classes over the years, while working very closely with school counselors and adjustment counselors.
+My students range in learning differences, and I know how to modify projects (both short and lengthy) for students with Attention Deficit Hyperactivity Disorder, Executive Functioning, Anxiety and Depression.
+Additionally, I have Sheltered English Immersion training, so I am able to work with students whose first language is NOT English.
 For six years, I volunteered my time as a college consultant at my high school, with some of my students accepting admissions offers to the University of Alabama, University of Massachusetts, Boston University, Worcester Polytechnic Institute, Endicott College School of Nursing and Rochester Institute of Technology.
 After being told by many students and parents that I have a “knack” for this kind of work, I began advising students outside of my school and in my community.
 I am so proud of my students who were accepted to and now attend, The University of Miami, The University of Massachusetts at Amherst and Lowell, Clark University, The University of New Hampshire, Rice University, Penn State University, Syracuse University, and many more.

 When are payments due?